NvC-DmN-CH/AutoVTF/README.md

 I think that only these 6 flags have an actual impact.
 If I missed an useful flag let me know.

-Same with the image formats.
+Same with the image formats that this program accepts:
+  - BGRA8888
+  - RGB888
+  - IA88
+  - I8
+  - DXT5
+  - DXT1
+  - RGB565 (todo: is this format supported in any branch of the source engine?)

 <br />